www.boardintelligence.com How to write a great Business case webbanner

 • This guide explains how to write cases that get approved, including templates, examples, and advanced strategies for better results.

-Why most business cases fail to get approved
+Why do most business cases fail to get approved?

 Most proposals fail because the reasoning is muddy, not because the underlying ideas lack merit.
 Leaders frequently receive reports that bury the key issue somewhere in the middle or leave them guessing about what decision needs to be made.
 When the ask isn't clear, even good ideas get stuck in limbo while opportunities slip away.